distribworks/dkron/website/content/basics/getting-started.md

 Dkron relies on the key-value store for data storage, you can run an instance of the distributed store in the same machines as Dkron or connect it to your existing cluster.

-It can use etcd, Consul or Zookeeper as data stores.
-To install any of this systems go to their web site:
+It can use etcd, Consul, or Zookeeper as data stores.
+To install any one of these systems, go to their web site:

 - [etcd](https://coreos.com/etcd/docs/latest/)
 - [Consul](https://consul.io/intro/getting-started/install.html)